Our statement of curriculum intent

 |Year 10||Year 11|

-Pupils are taught in streamed attainment groups in English, maths and science.
+Pupils are taught in sets in English, maths and science.
 They are taught in mixed attainment groups in their option subjects.
 The school offers a range of qualifications to pupils, including GCSEs, BTECs, OCR Nationals, City & Guilds and RSA qualifications.
 We pride ourselves on knowing our pupils and choose the qualifications which are best suited to meeting our curriculum aims.
 We provide our CEIAG through our curriculum time, drop-down days with local and national businesses, and a range of providers who visit the school throughout the year ensuring we meet the Gatsby benchmarks.
 PSHCE and RE statutory requirements are met through our Social Development lessons.